PeerCDN/node-simple-app/README.md

 ## TODO

-* XSRF
+* Nicer styles
+* Error: Forbidden should not print to screen
 * Extending without modifying lib/SimpleApp.js
-* Nicer styles
 * Figure out where to log
 * Make bower actually work
 * Add some tests (use PhantomJS)